 development of maggots.

-- Put nappies, pet bedding and cat litter in bags and make sure they are tied tightly.
+- Put nappies, pet bedding and cat litter in bags and make sure they're tied tightly.

 - Use newspaper or old carrier bags for wrapping.
-If food is thoroughly wrapped flies will not be
+If food is thoroughly wrapped flies won't be

 able to access it.